-WHEREAS, oil drilling within Culver City was first established during the 1920s within the Inglewood Oil Field ("IOF") and, since at least 1925, Culver City has maintained some form of regulation for oil and gas activities, including drilling and operation activities relating to oil derricks and the boring of wells within the City.
+WHEREAS, oil drilling within Culver City was first established during the 1920s within the Inglewood Oil Field ("IOF") and, since at least 1925, Culver City has maintained some form of regulation for oil and gas activities, including drilling and operation activities relating to oil derricks and the boring of wells within the City, including within the 78-acre land and surface facilities area comprising the Culver City portion of the IOF ("City IOF").
 For at least the last 60 years, oil and gas uses have been prohibited by the Culver City Municipal Code ("CCMC") throughout the City, except that, in accordance with the current Zoning Code Section 17.610.010.D, land that had been used for oil and gas uses was allowed to continue as a nonconforming use, subject to compliance with all other City regulations, including compliance with CCMC Chapter 11.12 (Oil, Gas and Hydrocarbons); and

-WHEREAS, the continued operation of nonconforming oil uses for at least the last several decades has proven to be to the detriment of the public health, safety and welfare due to operational mishaps within the IOF, including, but not limited to, odorous gas releases, oil spills and fires, and has imposed a continuing burden on the City requiring efforts to attain compliance with its regulations by a succession of IOF Operators, thereby exacerbating risk to the public health, safety and welfare and resulting in reduced protection of the environment; and entities that have owned or held rights to use the land surface to extract oil, gas, and other hydrocarbon substances, or use the premises for injection ("Operator") within the IOF and the City's increased difficulty in coordinating with IOF Operators to establish cooperative oversight of facilities within the Culver City portion of the Inglewood Oil Field ("City IOF"), Culver City embarked on a process to study and establish improved regulation of oil and gas production activities within the City IOF, including, at one time, the potential to drill up to 30 new additional wells, with the intent, in part, to limit new or expanded oil extraction operations; and
+WHEREAS, the continued operation of nonconforming oil uses within the City for at least the last several decades has proven to be to the detriment of the public health, safety and welfare due to operational mishaps, including, but not limited to, odorous gas releases, oil spills and fires, and has imposed a continuing burden on the City requiring efforts to attain compliance with its regulations by a succession of Operators1 for City IOF ("City IOF Operator"), thereby exacerbating risk to the public health, safety and welfare and resulting in reduced protection of the environment; and

-WHEREAS, in 2013, as a result of many decades' culmination of periodic operational issues that affect the Culver City community and residents, the high-turnover of
+1 Entities that have owned or held rights to use the land surface to extract oil, gas, and other hydrocarbon substances or use the premises for injection ("Operator").

+WHEREAS, in 2013, the City Council Oil Drilling Subcommittee ("Subcommittee") and City staff, at the direction of the City Council, embarked on a process to study and establish improved regulation of oil and gas production activities within the City IOF, including, at one time, the potential to drill up to 30 new additional wells, with the intent, in part, to limit new or expanded oil extraction operations.
+Such direction resulted from many decades' culmination of periodic operational issues that have affected the Culver City community and residents and the City's increased difficulty in coordinating with City IOF Operators to establish cooperative oversight of facilities within the City IOF, exacerbated by the high turnover of City IOF Operators; and